pnutbutr302/contrast/_posts/2022-02-01-An_AI_Primer.md

 So, yeah, we're talking about a general area of study that involves trying to have machines, specifically computers learn to make decisions for us.
 (Cool!)

 ## Is this AI thing new?
-No.  AI is still a pretty new discipline.
+AI is still a pretty new discipline.
 However, many of the concepts that make up AI are not that new.Below are great graphic of some key historic milestones:
 ![AI Milestone Timeline](https://i0.wp.com/sitn.hms.harvard.edu/wp-content/uploads/2017/08/Anyoha-SITN-Figure-2-AI-timeline-2.jpg?w=1261&ssl=1)
 _source:[Harvard University](https://sitn.hms.harvard.edu/flash/2017/history-artificial-intelligence/ "Harvard SITN")_